Brian Stonehouse: Second World War years

 Stonehouse worked as an artist but joined the Territorial Army after the outbreak of World War II.
 He was later conscripted into the Royal Artillery.
 In 1940, he worked as an interpreter for French troops in Glasgow who had been evacuated from Norway.
 In the autumn of 1941, he was training for a commission in the 121 Officer Cadet Unit when the Special Operations Executive contacted him.
 Due to his fluency in French, SOE recruited him as a wireless operator with code name of Celestin.

 On 1 July 1942, Stonehouse parachuted into occupied France near the city of Tours in the Loire Valley.
 His radio got caught in a tree and he spent five nights in the forest before he could get it down.
 After finally retrieving it, the radio would not work properly and his contact told him to move to Lyon.
-In September, accompanied by another agent, Blanche Charlet, he went to a safe house and made contact with the other SOE agents.
+In September, accompanied by another agent, Blanche Charlet, he went to a safe house and made contact with the other SOE agents, including Henri Sevenet.
 By August he was in regular contact with the SOE station in London.
 However he became careless and transmitted too much and too long.
 As a result, German direction-finders triangulated his position and the Milice arrested him on 24 October 1942 in Chateau Hurlevent near Lyon.
 Charlet was also captured but later managed to escape to London.
 After the war Stonehouse discovered that Charlet had tried to commit suicide.